o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/settings-soft-naming.md

 1. When Asset Processor processes the `.fbx` file, it checks for node names with the **\_lod1** suffix\.
 If any nodes match, Asset Processor assigns them the **LODMESH1** virtual type, and the change applies to all child nodes\.

 **Example File name setting**
-You can pair a file name in a source asset file to a predefined Lumberyard virtual type\.
+You can pair a file name in a source asset file to a predefined O3DE virtual type\.

 1. For **Node name setting**, for **Pattern**, specify **anim\_**\.